(For the first page of this review of the Villas at Jambo House, see this.)

 Grand Floridian Grand Villas use the 6th bay as a media room, and put the last two sleeping spots there–thus making them in effect four bedroom villas while also increasing livability.
 They also have four baths.

-Despite the fact that I am not keen on the use of the 6th bay as a game room, I still rank Jambo House Grand Villas as the number one option for first time family visitors.
+Despite the fact that I am not keen on the use of the 6th bay as a game room, I still rank Jambo House Grand Villas as the better of the two Animal Kingdom options for first time family visitors.

 That said, a family with a size or structure that means it will be using the sleeper sofa should carefully compare the Kidani Grand Villa floor plan with that of the Jambo House plan, and make its own call…